PyChina/weekly/content/Issue/issue-403.md

 - [将 Bokeh 嵌入脚本中](https://pycoders.com/link/3276/web)
     + JIM ANDERSON

-“I really wanted to have a self-contained script that would launch Bokeh as part of its operation, rather than remembering which command line options I needed to specify.”
+"I really wanted to have a self-contained script that would launch Bokeh as part of its operation, rather than remembering which command line options I needed to specify."

 (`是也乎:`